fayeezahmed/chrome-devtools-hello-world/README.md

 There are various strategies that the chrome devtools extension docs explain to [communicate between extension components](https://developer.chrome.com/extensions/devtools#solutions).

-However, the one this extension uses is to have the `Background.js` be the communications bridge.
+However, the one this extension uses is to have the `background.js` be the communications bridge.
 [See long lived connections](https://developer.chrome.com/extensions/messaging#connect).

 The background script can therefore send and receive messages between all the various components.
 In this extension, I haven't yet got bi-directional communication (from the devtools to the content script), but it isn't something that will take too much effort to add.

+#### Devtools

+This is responsible for the actual dev tools section where you can create your custom panels.
+In this example, I add event listeners on the callback that gets run when the panel is created.
+Inside this callback, you have access to the window of panel html and so can attach anything to that session.
+For example, I can add a function to attach onto the window object that will post a message out from devtools.
+We can capture this inside `background.js` and then send this back to the content script.
+This can then be transmitted to the web page if that's the intention.